Historic Detroit

 YMCA (Downtown Branch)

-The city's grand old YMCA was the home for countless young Detroit athletes, and ended up being demolished for the home of some of its best-known ones.
+The city's grand old YMCA would serve as the home for countless young Detroit athletes - and ended up being demolished for a new home for some of its best-known ones, the Detroit Tigers.

-It stood at Witherell and East Adams streets and was designed by the firm Donaldson & Meier.
+This downtown YMCA stood along East Grand Circus Park, at Witherell and East Adams streets, and was designed by the firm Donaldson & Meier.

 Origins of the Detroit Y

-The Detroit Young Men’s Christian Association’s origins go back to 1851, when efforts began in the interest of bettering “the spiritual and mental condition of young men” led to the organization’s founding here.
+The Detroit Young Men’s Christian Association’s origins go back to 1851, when efforts began in the interest of bettering “the spiritual and mental condition of young men.”
 Detroit was a city of just 27,000 souls at the time, and things didn’t really take off.
-Following the Civil War, however, the YMCA saw a boost nationally, and Detroit was no exception.
-The Detroit YMCA was re-established in 1867, and set out to expand.
-At the time, the pre-motor Motor City had just shy of 80,000 residents.
+Following the Civil War, however, the YMCA saw a boost in popularity nationally, and Detroit was no exception.
+The Detroit YMCA was re-established in 1867; at the time, the pre-motor Motor City had just shy of 80,000 residents.

-The growing city had outgrown the old Y at Grand River Avenue and Griswold Street, so J.L.
+Needless to say, this growing city had outgrown the old Y at Grand River Avenue and Griswold Street, which opened in 1887, so department store magnate J.L.
 Hudson and other benefactors set out to raise a small fortune to build something a little bigger.

-By the time 1909 rolled around, the YMCA had a total membership of more than 446,000 nationally, an increase of 9,000 members from a year earlier, and had 1,939 buildings - 84 of which were built in 1908 alone.
-There was a new ‘Y’ opening almost every week somewhere in the U.S. On Jan.
-1, 1909, Detroit informally opened what was then the largest YMCA in the world downtown on Grand Circus Park with living quarters to accommodate 160 men.
-It cost $400,000 to build, or about $13.4 million in 2023 dollars, when adjusted for inflation.
+The YMCA was also growing.
+By the time 1909 rolled around, the YMCA had a total membership of more than 446,000 nationally and 1,939 buildings - 84 of which were built in 1908 alone.
+There was a new “Y” opening almost every week somewhere in the U.S. The opening for Detroit’s Y would come on Jan.
+1, 1909, when the doors were informally opened for what was then the largest YMCA in the world.
+The Grand Circus Park landmark had living quarters to accommodate 160 men.
+It cost $400,000 to build, or about $14.2 million in 2024 dollars, when adjusted for inflation.

-Following the national trend, membership in the Detroit YMCA jumped from around 4,000 men in 1910 to some 14,000 in 1930.
+Membership in the Detroit YMCA jumped from around 4,000 men around the time of the downtown Y’s opening to some 14,000 in 1930.
 The nine-story Downtown main branch was simply not going to be enough.
-In 1925, a $5 million expansion fund was announced by the YMCA, which sought to build seven new branches in areas across the city.
-There would eventually be nine YMCAs sprinkled across the city and Hamtramck from 1925 to 1931.
+In 1925, a $5 million expansion fund was announced by the YMCA (about $92.5 million in March 2025 valuation), which sought to build seven new branches in areas across the city.
+There would eventually be nine YMCAs sprinkled across the city and Hamtramck from 1925 to 1931, including the Hannan Memorial YMCA on the east side, Fisher Branch on West Grand Boulevard and the Western Branch along Clark Park.

 The Downtown Y wasn't just for the common man.
-Supreme Court Justice, Mayor and Gov. Frank Murphy was a member, as were U.S. Sen. Carl Levin and Mayors Roman Gribbs and Coleman Young, among many others.
-It was also where Mayor Albert Cobo got pumped lifting weights.
+Frank Murphy, a Detroit mayor and later Michigan governor and U.S. Supreme Court justice, was a member.
+So were U.S. Sen. Carl Levin and Mayors Roman Gribbs and Coleman Young, among many others.
+It was also where Mayor Albert Cobo said he pumped weights.

 But when the Ilitch family decided to ask the City to help it build a new stadium for the Detroit Tigers downtown, the YMCA found itself in the way of progress.